Current programmes and projects

 The Nimmie-Caira project is the largest wetland and floodplain restoration project in the Murray-Darling Basin.
 The objective is to restore floodplain health and ecosystem function in the area by implementing management arrangements that enhance environmental and indigenous cultural outcomes within and beyond the Nimmie-Caira area.
 The NSW Department of Primary Industries is responsible for implementing future land management arrangements on the property, including extensive infrastructure works, to assist in achieving these objectives.

 The Australian National Audit Office (ANAO) conducted a performance audit of the project in 2014-15 and found it was one of the most cost effective water recovery projects administered by the department.

 Nimmie-Caira project—NSW Department of Primary Industries for details.

-Australian Government funding of up to $136 million is available for NSW to implement the Basin Pipes project.
-This state priority project will upgrade selected stock and domestic schemes in the NSW Murray-Darling Basin section to improve the efficiency of water use, restore flow patterns in natural watercourses and contribute to a sustainable future for dependent communities.
+Australian Government funding of up to $137 million was announced in 2012 to implement the Basin Pipe project.
+In 2019 the project was reduced in scope with Australian Government funding of up to $45.6 million to implement the project.
+This state priority project upgrades selected stock and domestic schemes in the NSW Murray-Darling Basin to improve the efficiency of water delivery, restore flow patterns in natural watercourses and contribute to a sustainable future for dependent communities.